michalmonday/RFID-cloner/rfidCloner/README.md

 | 4 | 1k resistor + yellow LED | GND |
 | 5 | 1k resistor + green LED | GND |
 | RAW | 1k resistor + red LED | GND |

-**Batteries:**
-I used 3 AA batteries (1.5V each) in "Series" connection to provide 4.5V to the device.
-Check this [image](http://www.12voltbattery.info/images/content/batteryWireDiagram.jpg) to see the principle on how to connect the batteries.

 # DIY guide
 1. Hot glue the Arduino to the back of the card reader module.